 The NRC inspection team reviewed the corrective actions that [applicant or vendor name] took to address Nonconformance No. 9990XXXX/20XX-XX-XX, documented in inspection report No. 9990XXXX/20XX-XXX, dated XXXX XX, XXXX.
 The NRC inspection team reviewed the documentation that provided the objective evidence that all of the corrective actions were completed and adequately implemented.
 Based on this review, the NRC inspection team closed Nonconformance No. 9990XXXX/20XX-XXX-XX.]

-(Other Inspection Areas)
+(Other Inspection Areas) [Use this paragraph and the heading “Inspection Areas” if there are no inspection findings.]

 The NRC inspection team determined that [applicant or vendor name] established its programs for [list the Appendix B criteria evaluated] in accordance with the applicable regulatory requirements of Appendix B to 10 CFR Part 50.
 Based on the limited sample of documents reviewed and activities observed, the NRC inspection team also determined that [applicant or vendor name] is implementing its policies and procedures associated with these programs.
 No findings of significance were identified in these areas.